-- Q. What considerations led you to choose this research environment for your research?
-How will this setting help you to develop your research identity and explore your research questions?
-How will it help you to develop your leadership and management skills?
+- Q. What considerations led you to choose this research environment and sponsor(s) for your research?
+How will this setting help you to develop your research identity and explore your research questions, and be ready to lead your own independent research programme at the end of the award?
 (300 words max) - Why is the University and your Department the best place for this project?
-Who will help stimulate, challenge and inspire you as you develop your own research questions?

-- Why is the physical infrastructure here well suited for the project?
+Who will help stimulate, challenge and inspire you as you develop your own research questions? - Why is the physical infrastructure here well suited for the project?
 Are there facilities you will have access to that don't exist elsewhere? - Who beyond your immediate unit, institute, or department would you like to collaborate with more than you do now?
-Consider collaborations beyond Oxford as well as within it, and both academic and non-academic partners. - How will this environment help your research to find the most important audiences and stakeholders, e.g. for further development? - How will you engage with any mechanisms available to help you develop, beyond training courses (as they are covered in a separate section)?
+Consider collaborations beyond Oxford as well as within it, and both academic and non-academic partners.

+- How will this environment help your research to find the most important audiences and stakeholders, e.g. for further development? - How will you engage with any mechanisms available to help you develop, beyond training courses (as they are covered in a separate section)?
 Are there mentors or role models you would like to talk to? - Be especially careful with this section if the programme of research in the application will take place in the same place as you are now: why is this still the best environment and how will you use it to develop your independence?
-What will change from the way you work now? - Q. Describe your approach to developing and supporting a positive and inclusive research culture (500 words max) - How do you ensure that every member of the group feels valued? - How do you recognise/reward work of those around you? - How do you encourage those around you to have a good work life balance? - How do you support the development of leadership skills for those in your group? - Do you discuss career routes and opportunities (including outside of academia) with the staff you line-manage? (if applicable) - Do you currently mentor anyone/have a mentor?
-What types of mentoring are there on offer? - What do you do to reduce the impact of academic competition and the pressure to publish on colleagues' well-being? - What is your management style? - How will you promote diversity in recruitment? - How do you promote equality, diversity and inclusion in your group/department/field of research? - How do you promote research integrity?
-Have all staff completed the University's Research Integrity training? - How do you induct new staff? - How do you manage any conflicts of interest? - What do you do to promote collaboration? - Do you encourage your early career researchers to engage with industry?
+What will change from the way you work now? - Q. How will you contribute to a positive and inclusive research culture?
+This could include, for example, plans for collaborative activities, people management or research integrity training, diversity and inclusion activities.
+(300 words max) - Consider what is important to you in a positive research culture and how you will lead your research group as you move towards independence, for example: - How can you ensure that every member of the group feels valued? - How can you recognise/reward work of those around you? - How can you encourage those around you to have a good work life balance? - How can you support the development of leadership skills for those in your group? - Do you discuss career routes and opportunities (including outside of academia) with the staff you line-manage? (if applicable) - Do you currently mentor anyone/have a mentor?
+What types of mentoring are there on offer? - How can you reduce the impact of academic competition and the pressure to publish on colleagues' well-being? - What is your management style? - How will you promote diversity in recruitment? - How can you promote equality, diversity and inclusion in your group/department/field of research? - How can you promote research integrity?
+Have all staff completed the University's Research Integrity training? - How will you induct new staff? - How can you manage any conflicts of interest? - What can you do to promote collaboration? - Will you encourage your early career researchers to engage with industry?
 How do you support them to expand their networks?